 Evidence collected from a crime scene first enters the forensic lab in the Case Receipt Unit.
-All exhibits are tagged with a computerized monitoring system so their location and status can be followed by computer throughout the lab system.
+All exhibits are tagged with a computerized monitoring system so their location and status can be followed by computers throughout the lab system.
 Any piece of evidence may require examination by several specialists.
-For instance, a firearm with a fingerprint in blood will require examination by Evidence Recovery, Biology, Firearms and by Identification officers.
-Therefore, the coding system allows for the tracking of this exhibit throughout the CSFS – Careers in Forensic Science, Anderson, G.S. entire system so that its whereabouts and security is known at all times, as well as how far through the system it has been processed.
+For instance, a firearm with a fingerprint in blood will require examination by Evidence Recovery, Biology, Firearms and Identification officers.
+Therefore, the coding system allows for the tracking of this exhibit throughout the CSFS – Careers in Forensic Science, Anderson, G.S. entire system so that its whereabouts and security are known at all times, as well as how far through the system it has been processed.

 Evidence Recovery is the process by which trained and qualified scientists search, identify, and recover forensically significant trace evidence material from exhibits submitted as part of a criminal investigation.
 In the context of the forensic laboratory, Evidence Recovery is the first step in a process that ultimately attempts to establish a particular association: between two (or more) persons (e.g. suspect and victim), a person and a place (e.g. suspect and crime scene), and/or a person and an object (i.e. suspect and weapon).

-Once the search, identification, and recovery of the evidence is complete, it can then be analyzed, compared, and interpreted by other qualified forensic scientists.
+Once the search, identification, and recovery of the evidence are complete, it can then be analyzed, compared, and interpreted by other qualified forensic scientists.
 All of the work in Evidence Recovery is performed by using established and accredited scientific methodology in fields such as Biology and Chemistry.
 Although the Evidence Recovery Unit of the RCMP Forensic Laboratory System is described here, other laboratories across the country perform the same work, albeit sometimes under different titles and in different sections.
-Other laboratories may have slight differences in their structure; for instance, in which individual is responsible for each step in the processing of the evidence.
+Other laboratories may have slight differences in their structure; for instance, in which an individual is responsible for each step in the processing of the evidence.

 Education and Further Training for a Search Technologist

-Prospective understudies must have a minimum of a four year Bachelor of Science degree with Honours standing (or equivalent), from a recognized institute, in one of the following: biology, biochemistry, chemistry, medical laboratory science, or a forensic science related area.
+Prospective understudies must have a minimum of a four year Bachelor of Science degree with Honours standing (or equivalent), from a recognized institute, in one of the following: biology, biochemistry, chemistry, medical laboratory science, or a forensic science-related area.
 Although not required, work experience in a laboratory setting is strongly preferred.

 In the Royal Canadian Mounted Police, a Search Technologist (ST) is the individual responsible for recovering all the different types of trace evidence that may be encountered during the examination of exhibit material in an investigation.
 In the Laboratoire de sciences judiciaires et de médecine légale, in Quebec, the forensic specialists do the evidence recovery themselves and technologists are going to be trained for this in the future.
 Search Technologists undergo an understudy program upon engagement, consisting of an extensive review of